 Resoling - If your dress shoes are high quality and you really like them, it is possible to have them resoled with thin rubber or crepe outsoles to increase their flexibility and cushion.
 The outsole need not be thick to provide some measure of comfort.
 In addition, the heels can be rubber.
 Having softer materials in the heels will have an even greater effect on the comfort of the shoes.
 A good shoe re-crafter can do the job.
 Expect to pay $70-$85 to get softer bottoms on your shoes.

-Purchasing Comfortable Men’s Dress Shoes
+Buying Comfortable Men’s Dress Shoes

 Allen Edmonds - Allen Edmonds makes a collection of quality dress shoes that have removable insoles and lightweight cushion outsoles.
 The outsoles are not so thick that they detract from the traditional look of the shoes.
 The material in the outsoles (EVA) will not wear particularly well, but it will be more comfortable than any leather-soled shoe.
 These shoes are re-craftable for a good value.
 Made in the USA.